Random Access Channel Coding in the Finite Blocklength Regime: Abstract

 \section{Abstract}

 Consider a random access communication scenario over a channel whose operation is defined for any number of possible transmitters.
-Inspired by the model recently introduced by Polyanskiy for the Multiple Access Channel (MAC) with a fixed, known number of transmitters, we assume that the channel is invariant to permutations on its inputs, and that all active transmitters employ identical encoders.
-Unlike Polyanskiy, we consider a scenario where neither the transmitters nor the receiver know which transmitters are active.
-We refer to this agnostic communication setup as the Random Access Channel, or RAC.
-Limited feedback is used to ensure that the collection of active transmitters remains fixed during each epoch.
-The decoder is tasked with determining from the channel output the number of active transmitters ($k$) and their messages but not which transmitter sent which message.
-The decoding procedure occurs at a time $n_t$ depending on the decoder's estimate $t$ of the number of active transmitters, thereby achieving a rate that varies with the number of active transmitters.
+As in the model recently introduced by Polyanskiy for the Multiple Access Channel (MAC) with a fixed, known number of transmitters, the channel is assumed to be invariant to permutations on its inputs, and all active transmitters employ identical encoders.
+Unlike the Polyanskiy model, in the proposed scenario, neither the transmitters nor the receiver knows which transmitters are active.
+We refer to this agnostic communication setup as the Random Access Channel (RAC).
+Scheduled feedback of a finite number of bits is used to synchronize the transmitters.
+The decoder is tasked with determining from the channel output the number of active transmitters, $k$, and their messages but not which transmitter sent which message.
+The decoding procedure occurs at a time $n_t$ depending on the decoder's estimate, $t$, of the number of active transmitters, $k$, thereby achieving a rate that varies with the number of active transmitters.
 Single-bit feedback at each time $n_i, i \leq t$, enables all transmitters to determine the end of one coding epoch and the start of the next.
 The central result of this work demonstrates the achievability on a RAC of performance that is first-order optimal for the MAC in operation during each coding epoch.
 While prior multiple access schemes for a fixed number of transmitters require $2^k - 1$ simultaneous threshold rules, the proposed scheme uses a single threshold rule and achieves the same dispersion.